A DECISION to axe a pilot badger cull has been branded 'a cowardly betrayal of north Pembrokeshire farmers and the Welsh farming industry as a whole'.

 The FUW says in light of the decision it has sought legal action regarding financial redress for the extra costs incurred by cattle keepers in the IAA over the last two years.

-Shadow Minister for Rural Affairs Antoinette Sandbach AM, said: “The Minister has today hamstrung the eradication programme by abandoning culling, despite voting in favour of that policy less than a year ago.
+Shadow Minister for Rural Affairs Antoinette Sandbach AM, said: “The Minister has today hamstrung the eradication programme by abandoning culling, despite voting in favour of that policy less than

 “The previous eradication strategy had cross party support in the Assembly and the full backing of the industry.